Cambodian New Year 2025: Everything you need to know!

 At night, the entire family, from the oldest to the youngest, gathers at the temples to participate in a traditional ceremony of building sand mounds on the ground.
 These sand mountains have a central peak surrounded by four smaller peaks, which represent stupas dedicated to Buddha and his disciples.

-The third day Leung Sakk:
+The third day Veareak Laeung Sak:

 The final day bids farewell to the old year, embracing new hopes.
 'Pithi Srang Preah,' a ritual cleansing of Buddha statues with scented water, symbolizes eradicating evil and seeking blessings.
 Washing elders' hands and feet expresses gratitude.